tklijnsma/popscript/README.md

 # pop: Programming on POSIX

 `pop` (programming on POSIX) is a general-purpose object-oriented scripting language designed to work with nothing but POSIX builtins.
-It has no dependencies or requirements other than a POSIX shell.
+It has a lexer and recursive descent parser with no dependencies or requirements other than a POSIX shell.

 ## Installation